scarrillo/ChromeExtensionPackage/README.markdown

 ### Chrome Extension/App Ant scripts
     Build scripts to prepare and package a Google Chrome App or Extension.
-    The script generates a zip file for the Chrome Webstore and a .crx for hosting on a custom domain.
+    The script generates a zip file for the Chrome Webstore and a .crx for hosting on a private domain.

     This project also now contains a google closure compiler starter project.
-    Combined with the package script, this is a simple demonstration of my current workflow utilizing closure.
+    Combined with the package build script, it's a basic demonstration of my current workflow utilizing closure.

 ##### Features:
  * The packages are prepared with auto updating in mind.
-Generating updates.xml for .crx deployment and packaging key.pem in the zip for uploading to the webstore.
+     - Generating updates.xml for .crx deployment
+     - Packages key.pem in the zip for uploading to the webstore.
+This key is stripped out by the store.
  * The unpackaged build folder can be used directly in google chrome's "Load Unpackaged Extension" for rapid development.
 Useful for loading *only* the extension code, excluding any misc project files.
- * Exclude private project files from being added to the final deployable packages. *Examples:* uncompiled source files, build scripts, and private key files.
+ * Exclude private project files from being added to the final deployable packages.
+     - *Examples:* uncompiled source files, build scripts, and private key files.
  * Originally intended to be run within eclipse on windows.
 Now being developed for building within Sublime text on Mac OSX.
 The only requirement being Ant.
  * Optionally compile javascript using the included Google Closure Compiler.